The DeSantis Die Hard Ankle Holster is a Great Choice for the Smith & Wesson Bodyguard .380

 Let’s look at some of the problems with an ankle holster.

 1. Gun size.
 You are limited to what kind of gun you can carry due to the very limited space.
-I carry a Smith and Wesson bodyguard 380 in my ankle holster and before that, I was actually able to carry a Walther PPS single stack in 40 caliber.
+I carry a Smith and Wesson bodyguard 380 in my ankle holster.
+Using a different holster, I am actually able to carry a Walther PPS single stack in 40 caliber.

 2. Capacity.
 Most of the guns that can be readily carried in an ankle holster will be small, single stack semi-autos or small frame revolvers.
 Both of these types of guns will be limited to 5 to 7 rounds when fully loaded.
 This is fine for a back-up weapon, but not necessarily ideal for your main gun.